 A newfound respect for mothers who juggle more than one child, pups are like children.
 At the end of the day, it is likely a matter of choice – with some exceptions.
 All you can do is pray to do it better than the day before and to grow together, not apart.
 Our moments are short lived and I actively focus on the moment.
 It’s really all we have.

 I went back for one more day of government work and that was it.
 I knew and trusted Jesus that my road to happiness and freedom would be tough, but I am tougher and better than all I left behind.
 All those cries of, “I exist”, became the reality of “you don’t”.
-All the suffered abuse was over.
+The abuse was over.
 The best revenge in life is to do well.
 And don’t look back because all those hard times were necessary to build your strength for what truly matters.